 If you want something a little more collegiate, here’s a list of over 450 Ivy League courses you can take online for free for forever.
 Most of the classes can be taken at your own pace, so there’s no rush to memorize the ancient Greek philosophers in a week.

-What you should do instead: Treat yourself to a spa day.
+Do this instead: Treat yourself to a spa day.

 You might think that pouring yourself one (or four) more drinks than usual will help you relax and forget about the current state of society.
 And it definitely will...for a few hours.
 But is the hangover the next day worth it?
 Beyond the physical symptoms like a throbbing headache and packing away a giant bacon’egg’n’cheese bagel despite the nausea, the psychological effects of a hangover can last much longer.
 This “hangxiety” is triggered by the release of endorphins from alcohol followed by your eventual—and unavoidable—comedown.
 So while drinking alcohol might seem like the perfect solution to numb your distress, it won’t make it go away.

-What you should do instead: Cook a (well-rounded) meal.
+Do this instead: Cook a (well-rounded) meal.

 It seems everyone’s forgetting that our stoves, refrigerators, and freezers still work.
 We get that you want to minimize trips to the grocery store and the convenience of food delivery and pre-packaged options is definitely more appealing than the thought of cooking from scratch, but you can’t subsist off of pizza and pasta forever.
 What you make up for in efficiency, you lose in proper fuel for your body.